 Once Windows 95/98/2000 has started, the Plug and Play function of Windows system will find the new NuDAQ/NuIPC cards.
-If this is the first time to install NuDAQ/NuIPC cards in your Windows system, you will be informed to input the device information source.
+If this is the first time to installing NuDAQ/NuIPC cards in this system, Windows will require device information source.
 Please refer to the "Software Installation Guide" for the steps of installing the device.